testing-library/testing-library-docs/docs/marko-testing-library/intro.md

 querying the DOM in the same way the user would.
 Finding for elements by their label text (just like a user would), finding links and buttons from their text (like a user would).
-It contains a small targeted API and can get out of your way if absolutely needed with some built in escape hatches.
+It contains a small targeted API and can get out of your way if absolutely needed with some built-in escape hatches.

 This library encourages your applications to be more accessible and allows you to get your tests closer to using your components the way a user will, which